Let's GO Hollywood Bond

 Without the GO Bond, the City may eventually have to raise the operating millage rate to address the needed projects or forgo many of the projects.

 What Can Taxpayers Expect in this Process?
 A public education effort is underway to ensure voters have the information they need to vote on the Let's GO Hollywood Bond initiative.
-The public must vote on authorizing the City to acquire bonds; therefore three referendum questions will appear on the March 12, 2019 special election ballot for voters of the City to decide.
+The public must vote on authorizing the City to sell bonds; therefore three referendum questions will appear on the March 12, 2019 special election ballot for voters of the City to decide.

-Lets Go Hollywood Citizens' Oversight Board
+Lets Go Hollywood Citizens' Oversight Committee

 When Can I See The Results of the GO Bond?